Kvemo Kartli: Demographics

 The population estimate in 2012 was 511,300, but the 2014 census shows it now reduced to about 424,000.

-The ethnic Georgians live mostly in northern part of the region and comprise the majority in the municipalities of Tetritsqaro, Gardabani Municipality, Tsalka and in Rustavi.
+The ethnic Georgians live mostly in northern part of the region and comprise the majority in the municipalities of Tetritsqaro, Gardabani, Tsalka and in Rustavi.
 The Azerbaijanis live in the southern part and comprise for the majority in the municipalities of Marneuli, Dmanisi and Bolnisi.
 The ethnic Armenians and Greeks mostly live in the Tsalka Municipality.

 Religions

 According to 2014 census, 51.4% of the population identifies as Orthodox Christians, mostly Georgians, Russians and Greeks; 42.9% are Muslims, mostly Azerbaijanis; 3.3% are Armenian Christians and 0.2% are irreligious.

 Administrative divisions

 Kvemo Kartli is divided into 6 municipalities and 1 special status city, Rustavi:

 Economy

 Owing to its location, the region has great transport links.
 There passes the railway and the motorways which link Georgia with its neighbours Armenia and Azerbaijan.
 The main industries are located in Rustavi and Marneuli.
 The industrial production of Kvemo Kartlo comprises 20% of the global Georgian production.